adzap/voice_form/README.markdown

 - :play    - play one or more sound files
 - :speak   - play TTS text (needs my Adhearsion hack for speak in input command)
-- :timeout - number of seconds to wait for input
+- :timeout - number of seconds to wait for input.
+Default is 5.
 - :repeats - number of attempts to use this prompt until the next one is used
+- :bargein - whether to allow caller to interrupt prompt.
+Default is true.

 The length expected for the input is taken from the options passed to the `field` method.